bossardl/Remote-physiotherapy/README.md

-Welcome to our AR-Physiotherapy project!
+Welcome to my AR-Physiotherapy project!
 This repository hosts a generative model tailored for in-home upper limb rehabilitation.
 # Project overview

 This project is dedicated to advancing the field of in-home physiotherapy by leveraging the power of Artificial Reality (AR).\